alyssaong1/WebDev101/README.md

 ```html
 <button type="button" onclick="showalert()">Show me the alert!</button>
 ```
 The line above adds an onclick listener to our button, meaning that when the button is clicked, the showalert function will be called.
 Now let's write the showalert function in JavaScript (our click event handler).
-To do this, we'll add a new JavaScript file to our project folder.
+If you've already created the index.js file from following the tutorials above, go to your index.js file.
+Otherwise, we'll add a new JavaScript file to our project folder.
 A quick way to do this in atom is to right click the left pane (where you see all the files), then click *New File*.
 We will call it index.js.
 You can name it anything you like, so long as it ends with .js to indicate a JavaScript file.
 Then, reference the newly created JavaScript file in the html file, something like this:
 ```html
 <script src="index.js"></script>
 ```